The Torii Gate as a Gateway Between Dimensions

 I simplified the architecture of the gates and drew from traditional Japanese water motifs.
 I then purchased plywood and created an Illustrator file, putting both through the CNC router.

 I used color and outline to bring a 2D influence.

 I cut pieces of foam to size with a hot wire cutter and glued them to the base of the and added support structures.

 sink or swim

-Due to limited resources, I only had one chance to see if my gate would float.
-I took my piece to a local lake outlet, where had to assemble it onsite because the completed sculpture was too large to be carried through doorways.
-Thankfully, my vision came to life as the structure’s 2D appearance caused a striking contrast against the natural background.
+I took my piece to a local lake outlet, where I had to assemble it onsite because the completed sculpture was too large to be carried through doorways.
+My vision came to life as the structure’s 2D appearance caused a striking contrast against the natural background.
 I might have suffered from bug bites from the water for the next few weeks, but it was definitely worth it.